code-lava/boxyz/README.md

 ### Train

-Next, run the Jupyter notebook `notebooks/2.2_box_segmentation_yolo_train.ipynb` to train the YOLOv9 and YOLOv11 on the SCD datset (OSCD followed by LSCD).
+Run the Jupyter notebook `notebooks/2.2_box_segmentation_yolo_train.ipynb` to train the YOLOv9 and YOLOv11 on the SCD datset (OSCD followed by LSCD).

 ```bash